bybardia/aegis-support-agent/README.md

 - multi-agent workflow
 - MCP-style tool use
-- A2A-style structured message passing
+- A2A-inspired structured communication using Pydantic schemas
-- policy grounding
 - reflection and self-correction
 - evidence-based judging
 - trust re-scoring